Megan Savage

 1

-I'm a member emeritus of the Portland-based writing group, The Riot.
+I'm a member of the Portland-based writing group, The Buoy.

 PORTLAND, OR